isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 *   No other jewellery or any items of personal adornment is allowed.
 *   Nails should be short and without nail polish.
 *   Students are allowed to wear only dark-coloured sandals when they have injured their feet.
-*   They are to submit a medical certificate to their Form/Co-Form Teacher.
+*   They are to submit a medical certificate to their Form Teacher.